0xprinc/confidential-gnosis/README.md

 ## Multi-chain Branch

 This repo demonstrates cross-chain private voting between Inco and Redstone.
+The only logic on Inco is the tallying of the encrypted votes.
+The rest of the logic (authenticating users, proposal validation strategies, voting strategies remains on the primary chain).
+We use Hyperlane 's mailbox address to pass messages.
+We have defined incoendpoint.sol and targetendpoint.sol to pass messages.

 Logic on Inco:
 - __votePower mapping__ : encrypted values of aggregated votes of (For, against, abstain)